 The HR department is the backbone of any company.
-They comprise HR professionals responsible for payroll management, employee relations, benefits administration, and more.
+They comprise HR professionals responsible for payroll management, employee relation, benefits administration, and more.

 The HR team is responsible for a company's payroll records ensuring that employees get their rightful compensation on time.
-They may also be tasked with dealing with various benefit plans offered by an organization to ensure employees have access to them when they need it most.
+They also sometimes deal with various benefit plans offered by an organization to ensure employees have access to them when they need it most.

 In short, HR operations are critical to the success of any business.
 They ensure that employees have a comfortable work environment and access to benefits at all times.